EdmundTetteh23/City-Hospital/README.md

 City Hospital has historically lacked a centralized, data-driven system to track operational and financial performance across departments.
 This project establishes a robust business intelligence framework by structuring flat operational files into an optimized relational Star Schema, applying ETL transformations in Power Query, and building intuitive visuals that enable hospital administrators to track high-level KPIs, procedure economics, doctor capacity, and volume trends.

-## Project Brief & Problem Statement
+## Project Brief and Problem Statement
 ### Problem Statement
 City Hospital lacked a centralized view of its financial and operational performance.
 Decisions were traditionally made based on intuition and historical trends, making it difficult to identify revenue trends, evaluate procedure margins, optimize resource allocation, and address capacity bottlenecks.